 Finally, we can configure Nesta, create some sample web pages, and fire up the server:

-$ cp config/config.yml.sample config/config.yml $ bundle exec rake setup:sample_content $ bundle exec shotgun config.ru
+$ cp config/config.yml.sample config/config.yml $ bundle exec rake setup:sample_content $ bundle exec mr-sparkle config.ru

 That's it, you're done.

-If your site isn’t working locally and you can’t work out what’s gone wrong, please send an email to the mailing list (send a blank email in order to join).
+If your site isn't working locally and you can't work out what's gone wrong, feel free to ask for help at email@example.com.

 Failing that, have a look through the rest of the documentation.